statelo/online-shop/README.md

 and installation processes in the next sections.

 **Note: This instructions must completely work on UNIX (macOS, Linux).
-Instructions for Windows OS will be applied soon**
+Instructions for Windows will be applied soon.**

 ## Technologies Used